Skip to main content

 • OAC 165:10-9 — Earthen pits and closure standards.

-SCOOP, STACK, Anadarko Basin, and Arkoma operators move enormous produced-water volumes through frac tanks, gun-barrel separators, and saltwater disposal wells.
-OCC Form 1014 (Change of Operator) and Form 1073 (Surface Pit Permit) are staples of the permit file.
-Polyethylene tanks are common at tank-battery locations for small-volume chemical injection (scale inhibitor, biocide, methanol); high-volume produced-water service runs in fiberglass or steel.
-Spill and release reporting to OCC under OAC 165:10-7-5 is on top of the federal National Response Center obligation at 1-800-424-8802.
+Operators in areas like SCOOP, STACK, Anadarko Basin, and Arkoma handle large volumes of produced water using frac tanks and saltwater disposal wells.
+OCC Form 1014 (Change of Operator) and Form 1073 (Surface Pit Permit) are common in permits.
+Polyethylene tanks are used for small-volume chemical injection, while fiberglass or steel tanks handle high-volume produced water.
+Spills must be reported to OCC under OAC 165:10-7-5 and the federal National Response Center at 1-800-424-8802.

 Septic System Sizing Deep Dive

-The Oklahoma Department of Environmental Quality (DEQ) regulates onsite sewage treatment systems under OAC 252:641 (Individual and Small Public On-Site Sewage Treatment Systems).
-Design flow and minimum tank capacity applied in practice:
+The Oklahoma Department of Environmental Quality (DEQ) manages onsite sewage treatment systems under OAC 252:641.
+Design flow and minimum tank capacity are applied in practice.

 BedroomsMinimum Septic Tank Capacity